strolch-li/strolch/README.md

 li.strolch.bom
 ==============

-The default set of dependencies to start working with strolch
+The default set of dependencies to start working with strolch projects